coder3462/FRCSim-Tutorial/README.md

 |lib            |THIRDPARTYLICENSEREADME.txt       |

 Installing Eclipse
-Install eclipse only from the official source: https://www.eclipse.org/downloads/download.php?file=/oomph/epp/oxygen/R2/eclipse-inst-linux64.tar.gz (Click the orange button on the above website)
+- Install eclipse only from the official source: https://www.eclipse.org/downloads/download.php?file=/oomph/epp/oxygen/R2/eclipse-inst-linux64.tar.gz

+(Click the orange button on the above website)

-Open the folder in nautilus (files)
+- Open the folder in nautilus (files)
-Right click the folder with the .tar.gz extension and click extract here Open the eclipse-installer directory and double-click the eclipse-inst installer to being the installation process.
+- Right click the folder with the .tar.gz extension and click extract here
+- Open the eclipse-installer directory and double-click the eclipse-inst installer to being the installation process.
-When prompted, select Eclipse IDE for Java Developers as the flavor of Eclipse that we want.
+- When prompted, select Eclipse IDE for Java Developers as the flavor of Eclipse that we want.
-Note that Eclipse will be installed to $HOME/eclipse/java-oxygen by default.
+- Note that Eclipse will be installed to $HOME/eclipse/java-oxygen by default.
 The install location should not matter.
 You can change it, but I recommend leaving it alone unless you know what you are doing.
-Follow the prompts to install Eclipse, and then Launch Eclipse after the installation is finished.
+- Follow the prompts to install Eclipse, and then Launch Eclipse after the installation is finished.
-When prompted to choose a workspace, use the default value and click Ok unless you know what you are doing.
+- When prompted to choose a workspace, use the default value and click Ok unless you know what you are doing.
 The workspace is the directory where Eclipse will save your programming projects, and defaults to $HOME/workspace.
 Once again, You can change it, but I recommend leaving it alone unless you know what you are doing.

 Check on a couple of configuration options in Eclipse.
-Go to: Window -> Preferences -> Java -> Installed JREs.
-Make sure the Oracle JDK8 is listed.
+- On the menu bar, go to: `Window -> Preferences -> Java -> Installed JREs` Make sure the Oracle JDK8 is listed.
 Go to: Window -> Preferences -> General -> Workspace
 Check Save automatically before build.